swisspost/design-system/.changeset/big-socks-dress.md

 '@swisspost/design-system-styles': patch
 ---

-Added focus styles for chips.
+Fixed issue where the focus ring was not appearing on inactive chips.